biscodyl/tz-aio-userscript/README.md

 ## Description

 [Does everything you wish Torrentz could do!](http://userscripts.org/scripts/show/125001) This userscript enhances Torrentz (on all its domains) to include a bunch of new features.
+Among them are customizable magnet-links, ajaxed sorting, intelligent stats, and much much more...
 Tested on Firefox 17+ (GreaseMonkey/Scriptish) and Google Chrome 23+ with Tampermonkey. _(Will **not** work using Chrome's built in userscript installation.)_
-This userscript enhances Torrentz.eu (and all other mirror domains) to include a bunch of new features.
-Among them are customizable magnet-links, ajaxed sorting, intelligent stats, and much much more...

 Please [rate and/or leave a review](https://userscripts.org/scripts/reviews/125001) if you like it, and please feel free to ask for more features!

-This project is mainly maintained and hosted on [github](https://github.com/elundmark/tz-aio-userscript/), so please report any issues or requests @ [github.com/elundmark/tz-aio-userscript/issues](https://github.com/elundmark/tz-aio-userscript/issues).
+_This project is mainly maintained on [github](https://github.com/elundmark/tz-aio-userscript/), so please report any issues or requests @ [github.com/elundmark/tz-aio-userscript/issues](https://github.com/elundmark/tz-aio-userscript/issues)._

 ## Applies to these sites